 July 27, 2015

-Chemical Search in a DWI Case a Search Incident to Arrest?
+Can a Chemical Search in a DWI Case Lead to Arrest?

 Pennsylvania Vehicle Code Section 1547 establishes the general rule that anyone who drives or is in physical control of a vehicle “shall be deemed to have given consent” for a chemical test to determine if the motorist is impaired by drugs or alcohol.
 The implied consent law requires motorists to submit to testing “if a police officer has reasonable grounds” to believe that the motorist is impaired.